Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL.md

 1. Select the **Security Events via Legacy Agent** Connector and click on open connector, scroll down look for **Select which events to stream** Select the **All events** radio button and click on **Apply Changes**.

 1. Go to Sentinel, click on **Logs (1)**.
-Close all the pop-ups if they appear (2).
+Close **(2)** all the pop-ups if they appear.

    ![Picture 1](../Media/logs.png)

    >**Note:** You may encounter situations where some of the queries below don't work as expected.
-Please don't hesitate to refer to the lab guide—there are instances when the connector may take some time to reach the desired state, which can affect how certain queries run.
-Your patience and understanding are greatly appreciated
+Please refer to the lab guide if needed—sometimes, the connector may take a little time to reach the desired state, which can affect how certain queries run.
+Your patience and understanding are greatly appreciated.

 1. The following statement demonstrates the **search** operator, which searches all columns in the table for the value.
 In the Query Window enter the following statement and select **Run**: